 Fuel Prices in Kenya Skyrocket

-In case you are out of the loop, starting today, fuel prices have hit a nine-year high due to rising crude costs in the global market.
-This means motorists in Nairobi will pay,
+In case you are out of the loop, a few months ago, fuel prices hit a nine-year high due to rising crude costs in the global market.
+Why?
+Well, the Energy and Petroleum Regulatory Authority (EPRA) linked the expensive fuel to the recovery in crude oil prices.
+They increased the cost of imported refined fuel, from $55.27 a barrel to $61.61.

 - KES107.66. for a litre of super petrol From KES 102

-The news did not sit well with Kenyans on Twitter, especially in comparison to our neighbouring countries.
+The prices however still do not sit well with Kenyans on Twitter, especially in comparison to our neighboring countries.

 Hii Kenya inaenda wapi